michaelrsweet/lprint/README.md

 ==============================

-LPrint implements label printing for a variety of common label and receipt printers connected via network, serial, USB.
+LPrint implements label printing for a variety of common label and receipt printers connected via network or USB.
 Features include:

 - A single executable handles spooling, status, and server functionality.
 - Implements an IPP Everywhere print service.